Vlad-404/photo-portfolio/README.md

 - Display for image cards in gallery was used from [bootstrapious.com](https://bootstrapious.com/p/bootstrap-photo-gallery) as free resource.
 - Code from `quantity_input_script.html` for `+` and `-` buttons in image preview used from [Chris Zielinski](https://github.com/ckz8780) from [Code Institute](https://codeinstitute.net/) and most of the checkout app
 - YouTube user [Majin Dev](https://www.youtube.com/channel/UCu7jaqMRRr8xpljmT7urxYA) and his [video](https://www.youtube.com/watch?v=m5O4sSVbzjw) on instructions how to set up Cloudinary in Django
+- [Chris Zielinski](https://github.com/ckz8780) and the whole team at [Code Institute](https://codeinstitute.net/) whos lessons and videos on *Boutique Ado* helped me materialise this project.

 [Backt to top](#photo-portfolio)

 # Disclaimer

 This page was built for educational purposes and all resources were used under fair usage and/or under free licence!
-If you find any content that violates the copyrights, please contact me on vmijat21@gmail.com
+All of the images are Vladimir Mijatovic's ownership.
+If you find any content that violates the copyrights or your privacy, please contact me on vmijat21@gmail.com

 Thank you for visiting my page and I hope you'll have fun browsing through my images as I did making them.